zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/setup/setup-compute-livelabs.md

 For more information about Terraform and Resource Manager, please see the appendix below.

 ### Objectives
+-   Idenfity DB Instance Public IP Addresses
--   Connect to the RAC database
+-   Connect to the each RAC instance:  Node 1 and Node 2

 ### Prerequisites
-- An Oracle LiveLabs Cloud account
+- An assigned Oracle LiveLabs Cloud account
+- An assigned compartment
+- An assigned Database Cluster Password
-- Lab: Generate SSH Keys
+- Lab: Download SSH Keys

 ## **STEP 1**: Login to Oracle Cloud